Madison School District high schools administrator to leave post

 “The past two years have been very challenging, and throughout the pandemic, his leadership was instrumental in successfully guiding (the Madison School District) high schools through unprecedented times,” he said.

-A number of school building leadership changes were also announced in April in an email from Superintendent Carlton Jenkins to students, staff and families.
+A number of school building leadership changes were also announced in April in an email from Jenkins to students, staff and families.
 Among the schools are East, West and Capital High, Sennett Middle School, and Gompers and Henderson elementary schools.
-The changes came following Pryor’s departure in March.
+The changes came after Pryor’s departure in March.

 Art of the Everyday: A recap of May in photos from Wisconsin State Journal photographers